-As a Warwick student, you have the opportunity to do an intercalated year work placement in the UK or abroad.
-Like the study year abroad, it takes place in your third year.
-You will transfer from your three-year degree to the equivalent four-year ‘intercalated year’ degree.
+The school offers students the opportunity to do an intercalated year work placement which takes place in your third year.
+You will transfer from your three-year degree to the equivalent four-year ‘Intercalated year’ degree and this will be acknowledged on your HEAR.

 - The intercalated work placement year is not credit bearing, although you are required to pass by working the specified number of hours and completing a reflective diary (see right);